Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences long.
-The first sentence states the purpose and method, and the second provides the key usage rule and a parameter mapping.
-Every word earns its place; no waste.
+The description is two short sentences with no redundant information.
+The first sentence states the operation and behavior, the second provides a quick reference.
+Every word is purposeful, and it is well front-loaded.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.